NickvanDyke/opencode.nvim/README.md

 - Inject relevant editor context (buffer, selection, cursor, diagnostics, etc.).
 - Auto-reload buffers edited by `opencode` in real-time.
 - Forward `opencode`'s Server-Sent-Events as Neovim autocmds for automation.
-- Sensible defaults with well-documented, flexible configuration and API.
+- Sensible defaults with well-documented, flexible configuration and API to fit your workflow.

 ## 📦 Setup